syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 A comma-separated list of the tags assigned to the message.

-**NOTE:** Note that the tags are not part of the log message and are not automatically transferred from a client to the server.
+Note that the tags are not part of the log message and are not automatically transferred from a client to the server.
 For example, if a client uses a pattern database to tag the messages, the tags are not transferred to the server.
 A way of transferring the tags is to